TonyBardo/teaching-materials/README.md

 - Learn statistical concepts and techniques from the ground up
 - Apply methods to real-world social data using guided examples

-📦 Contents include:
-- Lecture slides
-- Assignment prompts
-- Lab exercises
-- Datasets
-- Practice quizzes

----

 ### [`graduate-quant/`](./graduate-quant)
 Advanced content for **Graduate-Level Quantitative Methods**, with a focus on:
-- Statistical modeling (e.g., OLS, logistic regression, model diagnostics)
+- Statistical modeling (e.g., OLS, GLM, model diagnostics)
 - Applied research design and interpretation
 - Building reproducible workflows for data analysis

-📦 Contents include:
-- Syllabi and reading lists
-- Code-based assignments (R/Stata)
-- Seminar-style slide decks
-- Evaluation rubrics

----

 ## 🎯 Who This Is For